 14. Create a Test Site and experiment there – Ideally you install new plugins here first.
 In fact, when you receive a plugin update you should put it in your test site first and make sure it doesn’t break anything.

-15. Use a Caching Plugin – E.g. – W3 Total Cache, Mashable, WPBeginner.
+15. Use a Cashing Plugin – E.g. – W3 Total Cache, Mashable, WPBeginner.
 Do this at your own risk.
 I had some weird results where my site was loading somebody else’s web page.
-What the … Use your test site to implement caching plugin.
+What the … Use your test site to implement cashing plugin.
 You need to spend some time testing the test site before implementing this on your live site.
 I have seen many people recommend W3 Total Cache plugin.

 16. Review website performance at least once a month – Ideally website performance monitoring is a regular proactive task.
 You don’t want to be leaving customers hanging, do you?